ACCEPT NOTHING LESS THAN A HEALTHY AND SAFE WORKPLACE

-I ask you to contact your state representatives and senators today to urge them to co-sponsor the Healthy Workplace Bill (INSERT BILL NUMBER).
+I ask you to contact your state representatives and senators today to urge them to support the workplace anti-abuse (INSERT BILL NUMBER).

-The Healthy Workplace Bill is about human dignity at work.
+The bill is about human dignity at work.
 It’s about the right to be left alone to do your job and earn a living — without being abused or mistreated.

 We can’t tolerate abuse that endangers the health of workers.
-It shouldn’t be legal for a supervisor or co-worker to severely abuse you at work.
+It shouldn’t be legal for a supervisor or co-worker to abuse you at work.
 And it shouldn’t be legal for your employer to simply ignore the problem.
-The Healthy Workplace Bill would hold employers accountable.
-It would give workers a legal right to seek damages for severe malicious, abusive behavior that inflicts physical or psychological harm.
+This bill would hold employers accountable.

-I support the Healthy Workplace Bill because no one should have to choose between providing for themselves or leaving an abusive work environment.
+I support this bill because no one should have to choose between providing for themselves or leaving an abusive work environment.

-Will you contact your state legislators today and ask them to co-sponsor the Healthy Workplace Bill (INSERT BILL NUMBER)? http://www.openstates.org
+Will you contact your state legislators today and ask them to support (INSERT BILL NUMBER)? http://www.openstates.org

 You can go to http://www.endworkplaceabuse.com for more information or to sign up for updates.